SUKJUNYUN/LINUX02/README.md

-# Hi there, I'm username! 👋
+# Hi there, I'm SUK JUN YUN 👋

 ## About Me
 - 🔭 I’m currently working on ...